Federated Causal Inference from Multi-Site Observational Data via Propensity Score Aggregation: Experiments

-In Figure~\ref{fig:compare_w_athey}, we consider a specific setting in which all local propensity score functions share a common subset of 5 out of 10 logistic regression coefficients with data generated from \emph{DGP B}.
-This setup aligns with the assumptions of the 1S-IVW method proposed by \citet{xiong2023federated}, which relies on prior knowledge of the shared coefficients—an assumption our method does not require.
-Nevertheless, Fed-MW is unbiased and exhibits the smallest variance.
+\textbf{Comparison to \citet{xiong2023federated}.} Figure~\ref{fig:compare_w_athey} considers a setting where all local propensity scores share a common subset of 5 of 10 logistic regression coefficients with data generated from \emph{DGP B}.
+This setup matches the assumptions of the 1S-IVW method of \citet{xiong2023federated}, which relies on prior knowledge of the shared parameters to aggregate them—an assumption not required by our method.
+Fed-MW remains unbiased and attains the lowest variance, matching that of 1S-IVW, even without access to the additional information about shared parameters.

-\paragraph*{Real data.} We apply our methods to the multi-site observational Traumabase cohort, which contains data on patients with traumatic brain injury \citep{mayer2020doubly, colnet2024causal}.
-We study the effect of tranexamic acid (TA), a drug used to reduce bleeding, on the binary outcome of mortality among trauma patients.
-For this analysis, we select the $K=4$ centres with highest number of treated patients (min.
-47), totaling 472 treated and 5,531 control patients, each with 17 measured covariates.
-We standardize the covariates to have zero mean and unit variance in a federated manner by computing and sharing the means and variances of the covariates across sites.

-\looseness=-1 We focus on AIPW estimators.
-For Fed-MW and Fed-DW, we estimate the $e_k$'s with local logistic regression, while the outcome models $\mu_1,\mu_0$ and the membership weights are learned with a logistic regression model trained with FedAvg (Algorithm~\ref{alg:fedavg_site_membership} in the Appendix) with $T=5000$ rounds, $E=1$ local steps and learning rate $\eta=0.1$.
-The density ratio weights are computed under a Gaussian model for the covariates.
-We compare our estimators to Meta-SW and centralized AIPW estimators using also linear and logistic models.
-To construct empirical confidence intervals, we perform 1000 bootstrap resamples.
-The results in Figure~\ref{fig:traumabase} demonstrate that our federated approach yields estimates comparable to those of the centralized method, while exhibiting lower variance than Meta-SW.
-Notably, prior analyses using the combined data from a larger set of sites have reported a non-significant average treatment effect~\citep{mayer2020doubly, colnet2024causal}, which is consistent with our findings on this data subset.
+\textbf{Handling site effets.} We assess the benefit of adjusting for site effects when site-level covariates $Z$ are observed (\Cref{subsec:site_effects_relaxation}).
+We simulate $K=30$ sites, with heterogeneity arising both from diverse distributions of individual-level covariates $X$ (via covariate shift induced by $H \sim \mathrm{Logit}(\theta^\top X)$) and from site-level variation in outcomes captured by $Z$.
+Outcomes follow $Y=X^\top\beta+Z^\top\delta+\tau W+\varepsilon$, so that $H$ affects $Y$ only through $Z$.
+Federated methods incorporate $Z$ only in the membership weights, while meta-analysis adjusts only for $X$ as it naturally handles site effects.
+As shown in Table~\ref{table:site-effects}, incorporating $Z$ into our method eliminates confounding due to both covariate shift ($H\to X$) and mediated site effects ($H\to Z\to Y$).
+As a result, our Federated IPW/AIPW markedly improves MSE, especially for small $n_k$, where meta-analysis suffers from unstable local nuisance estimation.\looseness=-1